thinkshout/thinkshout/blog/_posts/2019-01-15-retrospectives.md

     - Channels (Acquisition>All Traffic) shows you which channels are driving the most visits to your site.
     - All Pages (Behavior>Site Content) shows you the individual pages that get the most pageviews as well as the quality of those views in terms of time on page and bounce/exit rate.
     - Content Drilldown (Behavior>Site Content) provides insight into which sections of your site are most visited.
     - Goals Overview Report (Conversions).
-Note: this report requires you to set up your goals in Google Analytics first — such as email subscribe, donations, online actions, and more.
+Note: this report requires you to set up your goals in Google Analytics first — such as email subscriptions, donations, online actions, and more.
 If you haven’t done that yet, be sure that this is the year you do!

 **Campaign:**
 - In Google Analytics, Tag Manager, and/or AdWords, you can compare recurring campaigns year-over-year to see how your landing page is performing by focusing on:
-    - Channel acquisition
-        - For any paid ads you do outside of AdWords, you can use Google Tag Manager to set up UTM links to track your ad variations
+    - Channel acquisition.
+Note: for any paid ads you do outside of AdWords, you can use Google Tag Manager to set up UTM links to track your ad variations.
-    - Total pageviews
+    - Total pageviews.
-    - Time on page
+    - Time on page.
-    - Scroll depth (Tag Manager can help you create Events to track this)
+    - Scroll depth (Tag Manager can help you create Events to track this).
-    - Conversions (remember that this report requires you to set up your goals in Google Analytics first)
+    - Conversions (remember that this report requires you to set up your goals in Google Analytics first).
-- For marketing channels such as social media and/or email, you can also pull basic stats (likes/clicks/comments in social and open/click rate in email)
+- For marketing channels such as social media and/or email, you can also pull basic stats (likes/clicks/comments in social and open/click rate in email).

 These metrics are all easily accessible from your reporting tools and are a great starting point to understand how your digital efforts are doing quantitatively.